Malicious Mischief Vancouver WA

 Being charged with Malicious Mischief in the Third Degree most often will result in a mandatory arrest, imposition off a domestic violence no contact order, and potential loss of firearm rights.
 Because it is a gross misdemeanor charge, you could also face up to 364 days in jail and up to a $5,000 fine.
 All for breaking a dinner glass.
 It is important then to consult with a domestic violence lawyer about your case at the earliest opportunity, so you can try to get your life back on track.
 We offer a free consultation on every case, so there is no risk in calling.

 Malicious Mischief 3 DV

 If you are facing a charge of Malicious Mischief 3 DV, you may have defenses to the charge.
-An experienced domestic violence lawyer can help you best prepare for trial and negotiate with the prosecutor for a potential settlement.
+An experienced criminal attorney can help you best prepare for trial and negotiate with the prosecutor for a potential settlement.
 Often times, the alleged victim doesn’t even want the prosecution to go forward, so we can help you decide whether pushing the case trial makes the most sense.
 Even if your case is not a strong trial case, there may be alternative resolutions that we can explore that don’t require you to plead guilty.
 We generally handle misdemeanor Malicious Mischief charges on affordable flat-fee terms that won’t be impossible to afford.
 We can even do a payment plan if you cannot afford the entire fee upfront.
 Call to schedule a free no-obligations consultation with an experienced domestic violence attorney today.